 Mozilla will use the web analytics data only to determine aggregate usage patterns for our web sites as described above.
 Mozilla web sites do this by using either our own internal analytics software or by sending this information to a third-party service provider to help Mozilla analyze this data.
 The Mozilla web sites using third-party web analytics tools are listed here.
 Mozilla has agreements with its third-party service providers that they will not share this information with others or use the information for purposes other than to maintain the services they provide to Mozilla.
 It is possible to link cookies and clear gifs to personally identifying information, thereby permitting web site operators, including our third-party analytics providers, to track the online movements of particular individuals.
 Mozilla does not do so and its third-party service providers are not allowed to correlate Mozilla data with any other data.

 Mozilla uses the information provided by cookies and clear gifs to develop a better understanding of how Mozilla's visitors use Mozilla's web sites, and to facilitate those visitors' interactions with Mozilla's web sites.
 Mozilla may make the aggregate data obtained from web analytics (including from our third-party analytics providers, if applicable) publicly available.
-If this data is made available, none of the information will be personally identifying information or potentially-personally identifying information
+If this data is made available, none of the information will be personally identifying information or potentially-personally identifying information.

 Other Third Party Cookies.
 Content from other sources that is hosted on Mozilla web sites may sometimes contain cookies that send information to those third parties.
 In certain cases, often associated with embedded content such as YouTube videos and other site linking buttons, a third party cookie may be set by the 3rd party content or provider.
 In these cases, the privacy policy of the 3rd party governs with respect to information that may be collected by and sent to the respective 3rd party.
 If you are concerned about these third party cookies, please see the information below on how to decline cookies.